25 years; looking forward, looking back

 The workplace of the future

-Whilst we’re not overly susceptible in making unrepresentative and sweeping predictions of the future, it’s important to utilise the knowledge cultivated over the last 25 years, to look forward.
+Whilst we’re not overly susceptible to making unrepresentative and sweeping predictions, we think it’s important to utilise the knowledge cultivated over the last 25 years to look to the future.
 Here, we have pointed out a few broad but important trends we expect to influence the workplace in the coming years.

 1. The ultimate buzzword; technology

 You can’t really talk about the workplace of the future and not mention technology.
 Today, we see a hoard of tech-companies who are predictably leading the way in the innovation and use of technology in the workplace.
 As more industries recognise the value of technology, in the next 25 years we see the digital ambition spreading beyond the tech industry, to become commonplace in the office.